Part 1 of this pygtk tutorial stopped with a working toolbar and two place

 self.dialog.vbox.pack_start(self.notebook)

-the method set_general_page()
+the method set_general_page():

 def set_general_page(self):